The Benefits of Shopping Local Ripple Through Communities

 A text alert from The Callaway Bank will NOT be from a 10-digit number resembling a phone number.

-A phone call from The Callaway Bank’s automated dialer will only include a request for a cardholder’s zip code, and no other personal information, unless they confirm that a transaction is fraudulent.
-Only then will they be transferred to the Customer Care Team who will ask questions to confirm your identity before going through the transaction.
+A phone call from The Callaway Bank’s automated dialer will only include a request for a cardholder’s zip code and no other personal information unless they confirm that a transaction is fraudulent.
+Only then will they be transferred to the Customer Care Team, who will ask questions to confirm their identity before proceeding with the transaction.

 If at any point you are uncertain about questions being asked or the call itself, hang up and call The Callaway Bank directly at 800-446-2265 (BANK).
-If you receive a call claiming to be The Callaway Bank call center and asking to verify transactions, you shouldn’t have to provide any information other than your zip code and a ‘yes’ or ‘no’ to the transaction provided.
+Receive a call claiming to be The Callaway Bank call center and asking to verify transactions.
+You shouldn’t have to provide any information other than your zip code and a ‘yes’ or ‘no’ to the transaction provided.

 The Callaway Bank will NEVER ask for the debit card PIN or the 3-digit security code on the back of your card.

-Posing as call center agents, fraudsters will often ask you to verify fake transactions.
-When you say no, you did not perform those transactions, the fraudster then says that your card will be blocked, a new card will be issued, and that they need the card’s PIN to put on the new card.
+Fraudsters posing as call center agents will often ask you to verify fake transactions.
+When you say no, you did not perform those transactions.
+The fraudster then says that your card will be blocked, a new card will be issued, and that they need the card’s PIN to put on the new card.
 Many people believe this and provide their PIN.
-A real call center agent will tell you wait until you receive your new card to activate it and set a new PIN.
+A real call center agent will tell you to wait until you receive your new card to activate it and set a new PIN.

 Regularly check your account(s) online for suspicious transactions, but especially if you are unsure about a call or text message you’ve received.
 If anything looks amiss, call The Callaway Bank directly for assistance.